wonoyu/erp_app_experiment/README.md

 # ERP System App Experimental

-This is only experimental project, has not been tested.
+This is only experimental project.

 ## Features